rett-europe/patient-registry/09-FileUpload.md

 ## Workflow

-1. **Token-Based Links**
+1. **Authentication via Private Area**
-   - Each contact receives an individual token (unique link) via email, which is associated with a specific patient.
+   - Contacts must authenticate themselves by logging into their private area to access the file upload feature.
-   - The token is used to access the file upload page, ensuring that the file is securely linked to the correct patient.
+   - This ensures that files are securely uploaded and linked to the correct patient.

 2. **Secure Upload**
-   - Contacts can upload files (e.g., genetic reports) through a secure form.
+   - Contacts can upload files (e.g., genetic reports) through a secure form in the private area.
-   - File types can include PDFs, images, or any other supported format.
+   - File types can include PDFs, images, or other supported formats.
-   - The file upload form does not require login, only the token for authentication.
+   - The file upload process requires authentication, ensuring that only authorized users can upload files.

 3. **OpenAI Integration for Key Data Extraction**
    - Once the file is uploaded, OpenAI is used to extract key information such as: